Platane/refinery/docs/motivation.md

 We can merge the two reducers, but we don't want to, they are complex enought left alone.

-We could probably go with stacking a new layer of reducer, `reducerCount`
+We could probably go with composing reducer.

+The state pass throught the first reducer, then to another one `reducerCount`

 ```javascript
 const reducer = compose( combineReducers( reducerA, reducerB ), reducerCount )